How Long Do You Really Need to Hold a Portugal Golden Visa Fund?

 The legal route starts with a five-year framework

-AIMA's fund-route materials refer to a qualifying investment into non-real-estate collective investment undertakings constituted under Portuguese law, with maturity of at least five years at the moment of investment.
+AIMA's ARI page and fund-route materials refer to a qualifying investment into non-real-estate collective investment undertakings constituted under Portuguese law, with maturity of at least five years at the moment of investment.

-The investor also signs a commitment to comply with the quantitative and temporal requirements of the investment activity.
+AIMA's fund-route checklist also points to a declaration of commitment to comply with the quantitative and temporal requirements of the investment activity.

 That does not mean every investor should expect to redeem exactly five years after subscription.
 The legal minimum, the residence card cycle and the fund exit mechanics can point to different dates.